wbullock97/MasterControl-Whitney-Bullock/README.md

 * Engineered contact title features from complex and inconsistent fields
 * Built and evaluated multiple machine learning models
 * Interpreted results and translated them into actionable business insights
+* Established the template for our presentation
+* Maintained team alignment, fostering collaboration

 ---